Assistant Professor of Business Administration

 - Health & Social: How consumers jointly manage their personal and interpersonal goals.

-Her research has appeared in Journal of Marketing Research, Journal of Marketing, Journal of Consumer Psychology, Management Science, Organizational Behavior & Human Decision Processes, Personality & Social Psychology Bulletin, and multiple public health and medical journals.
+Her research has appeared in Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, Management Science, Journal of Consumer Psychology, Organizational Behavior & Human Decision Processes, Personality & Social Psychology Bulletin, and multiple public health and medical journals.

 As part of her research on food decision-making, Professor Liu has worked with multiple members of the food industry, ranging from large, national food companies to small restaurants, to help design win-win solutions that promote healthier eating while also addressing company profit goals.
 She has also co-authored op-eds in The Washington Post’s Monkey Cage blog about her research on public policy issues.